UniMS/SMS-API/docs/2-migrations-and-models.md

 - We need to add some fields: `regionId`, `createdAt` and `updatedAt`.
 - We also need to change `modelName` to `Region` and add `tableName: regions` next to it.

-After all these changes and modification has been applied, our model should look like below.
+After all these changes and modification have been applied, our model should look like below.
 ```
 "use strict";